nyu-mll/multiNLI/README.md

 a bidirectional LSTM RNN is used as the sentence representation.
 Main code for this model is in `bilstm.py`
 - Enhanced Sequential Inference Model (ESIM): this is our implementation of the [Chen et al.'s (2017)](https://arxiv.org/pdf/1609.06038v2.pdf) ESIM, without ensembling with a TreeLSTM.
 Main code for this model is in `esim.py`

 We use dropout for regularization in all three models.
-Dropout is implemented at the embedding layer, and after the final non-linearity, before passing the representations to the softmax classifier.

-## Training Models
+## Training and Testing

-### Training schemes
+### Training settings

-The models can be  trained on three different training sets.
-Each training "scheme" has its own training script.
+The models can be  trained on three different settings.
+Each setting has its own training script.

 - To train a model only on SNLI data,
 	- Use `train_snli.py`.
 	- Accuracy on SNLI's dev-set is used to do early stopping.

-- To trian a model on only MultiNLI or on a mixture of MultiNLI and SNLI data,
+- To train a model on only MultiNLI or on a mixture of MultiNLI and SNLI data,
 	- Use `train_mnli.py`.
 	- The optional `alpha` flag determines what percentage of SNLI data is used in training.
 The default value for alpha is 0.0, which means the model will be only trained on MultiNLI data.
 	- If `alpha` is a set to a value greater than 0 (and less than 1), an `alpha` percentage of SNLI training data is randomly sampled at the beginning of each epoch.
-	- When using SNLI training data in this scheme, we set `alpha` = 0.15.
+	- When using SNLI training data in this setting, we set `alpha` = 0.15.
 	- Accuracy on MultiNLI's matched dev-set is used to do early stopping.

 - To train a model on a single MultiNLI genre,
 	- Use `train_genre.py`.
-	- To use this training scheme, you must call the `genre` flag and set it to a valid training genre (`travel`, `fiction`, `slate`, `telephone`, `government`, or `snli`).
+	- To use this training setting, you must call the `genre` flag and set it to a valid training genre (`travel`, `fiction`, `slate`, `telephone`, `government`, or `snli`).
 	- Accuracy on the dev-set for the chosen genre is used to do early stopping.
-	- Additionally, logs created with this training scheme contain evaulation statistics by genre.
+	- Additionally, logs created with this training setting contain evaulation statistics by genre.
-	- You can also train a model on SNLI with training scheme if you want genre specific statistics in your logs.
+	- You can also train a model on SNLI with this script if you desire genre specific statistics in your logs.

 ### Command line flags

-To launch any training scheme, there are a couple of required command-line flags, and an array of optional flags.
+To start training with any of the training scripts, there are a couple of required command-line flags and an array of optional flags.
 The code concerning all flags can be found in `parameters.py`.
 All the parameters set in `parameters.py` are printed to the log file everytime the training script is launched.

 Required flags,